williamouyang/okta.github.io/docs/resources/users.md

 }
 ```

-*Note: If a password was set before the user was activated, then user must login with with their password and not the activation link*
+> If a password was set before the user was activated, then user must login with with their password and not the activation link

 ##### Request